 CPAs specialised in ERC help have seen many companies close their doors perhaps because they did not fully understand the new ERC guidelines for the ERTC grant application.
 Furthermore those requirements for employee retention tax credit eligibility have changed throughout the years and this explains why only a fraction of eligible companies have claimed what they are entitled to according to the Employee Retention Credits Cares Act and its new ERC rules.
 The majority of businesses missed out without even knowing it.

-When it comes to ERTC for new businesses, by using this employee retention credit eligibility tool you will find valuable guidance and resources for how employers can retroactively file for each quarter you as an employer paid qualifying wages and on demand a ERTC specialist will walk you through the application for employee retention credit.
+When it comes to ERC new business, by using this employee retention credit eligibility tool you will find valuable guidance and resources for how employers can retroactively file for each quarter you as an employer paid qualifying wages and on demand a ERTC specialist will walk you through the application for employee retention credit.

 What is the ERTC?